-Some companies have earned bonus points for preparing their reports under International Financial Reporting Standards (IFRS) and for providing an English version.
+Some companies earned bonus points for preparing their reports under International Financial Reporting Standards (IFRS) and for providing an English version.

 “Throughout the past ten years, the ARAs have been tirelessly promoting information transparency in Vietnam,” said VIR’s editor-in-chief Le Trong Minh.